svgmaker/paint-plus/README.md

 - Image > Attributes shows the "Use transparent background color" option.
 It only is active when you are editing a GIF and it doesn't work...
 - I can't save any image as a GIF on Windows 10 but we only have to start caring about that when we get transparent bg color working.

+Todo:

+- Add a DLL icon stamp tool thing.
+I know that you can make one, but the same thing with the triangle tool, I have only figured out how to replace a tool instead of making a new one.

 The end goal for this project is to turn this into a more feature-rich version of Paint.

 ## Screenshots